 Eyewear: Whether they are regular specs, sunglasses or full-on cycling glasses, eyewear shields your eyes from the damage of the UV rays, dust, insects and road debris.

 Windproof jacket, arm/leg warmers or long-sleeved cycling jersey: Wind chill is nasty and often unavoidable with any type of fast speed.
-Lightweight windbreakers and warm travel garments can take up little space but can make a big difference to your overall comfort.
+Surely, lightweight windbreakers and warm travel garments take up little space but can make a big difference to your overall comfort.

-Cycling shorts: Saddle soreness happens to all cyclists, including the pros.
+Cycling shorts: Unfavourably, saddle soreness happens to all cyclists, including the pros.
 However, a padded pair of cycling shorts can assist you in going miles with the minimum pain possible.
 Or else, chamois cream is helpful, too.

 Basic spares and a ‘multi-tool’: Some spare inner tubes, brake pads, chain speed links and a good ‘multi-tool’ will definitely go in handy for roadside repairs.